How to Use Generative AI Tools to Design Engaging Course Activities

 Design activities that use a generative AI tool to teach or enhance information literacy skills

 Students can develop critical digital literacy skills by evaluating or critiquing a product written by a generative AI tool.
 What information is not accurate?
 Is there information missing?
 Is the information false or misleading?
 How can students find out the answers to these questions?
-What can students write to make the response more meaningful?
+What can students write to make the response more meaningful? t may be helpful to develop this type of activity using the OSU CC-BY-4.0 doc: Blooms Taxonomy Revisited.”

 Proactive Communication to Students